thacherT1D/webdevstuff/Auth/OAuth.desc.md

 npm install --save express passport passport-linkedin cookie-parser jsonwebtoken dotenv
 ```

-Go to LinkedIn, then setup a new [OAuth-based application](https://www.linkedin.com/developer/apps).
-Most items in that form don't matter.
-However, the logo, application name, and description will be shown to the user who is trying to login to your app when you request access to their account.
-You'll also need to provide a logo for your app that is the same pixel length and width.
-The email, url, and website don't require you to know them or have them set up beforehand, just put something there because you can always change it later.
-Also, on the linkedin app config page, you'll see a field marked **Authorized Redirect URLs:**.
-Set it to "http://localhost:8000/auth/linkedin/callback".
+Visit to LinkedIn Developers and click the button to [create a new application](https://www.linkedin.com/developer/apps).
+Then, fill out the form with the information below or with you own fictitious custom information.

-**NOTE:** Don't forget to agree to the LinkedIn API Terms of Use.
+**NOTE:** Don't forget to agree to the LinkedIn API Terms of Use before submitting the form.

 | Field                | Value                                         |
 |----------------------|-----------------------------------------------|